Bipartite Chebyshev polynomials and elliptic integrals expressible by elementary functions: Introduction

 \section{Introduction}

-The article is concerned with construction of real polynomials $g(x)$ whose graphs are partially packed in two horizontal tangent lines.
+The article is concerned with construction of real polynomials $g(x)$ whose graphs are partially packed between two horizontal tangent lines.
 Let $l_1,l_2$ be horizontal lines arranged downwards.
-We consider the case that most of the maximum points of $g(x)$ are on $l_1$ and most of the minimum points on $l_2$, except that several maximum or minimum points, which we call the exceptional maximum or minimum points, are located above or under the two lines, respectively.
+We consider the case that most of the local maximum points of $g(x)$ are on $l_1$ and most of the local minimum points on $l_2$, except that several local maximum or minimum points, which we call the exceptional maximum or minimum points, are located above or under the two lines, respectively.
 Suppose the degree of $g(x)$ is exactly the number of all extremum points $+1$.
-We call $g(x)$ a multipartite Chebyshev polynomial associated with the two lines.
-The simplest case is that $g(x)$ has no exceptional extremum points, then $g(x)$ is essentially the Chebyshev polynomial $T_n(x)$.
+Then we call $g(x)$ a multipartite Chebyshev polynomial associated with the two lines.
+The simplest case is that $g(x)$ has no exceptional extremum points, then $g(x)$ is essentially the Chebyshev polynomial of the first kind $T_n(x)$.
+For basics and several recent results of this polynomial, see \cite{cheby:theorie54, yusuf:cheby-poly17, mason:cheby02, erem-lem:extremal94, nash:cheby86, rivlin:cheby90, wat-zeit:min-poly93, zwillin:crcs11}.